Quantization Meets Projection: A Happy Marriage for Approximate k-Nearest Neighbor Search: Integrate with Existing Method

 \subsection{Query Process}

-With the index construct, we consider the query process in both the in-memory AKNN search and disk-based AKNN search.
-The disk-based search loads the quantized vector and the IVF index in the memory leaving the full precise vector in the disk where the in-memory search loads all the data.
-We then summarize the query process in algorithm~\ref{algo:MRQ-Query}.
-The $\epsilon_0$ controls the confidence interval of equation~(\ref{eq:rabit-error}) and $m$ controls the standard deviation count for Chebyshev's inequality.
-Parameter $N^{probe}$ controls the scanned cluster number to achieve a tradeoff between efficiency and accuracy.
+After preprocessing, we discuss how to conduct the AKNN search under in-memory settings.
+The query process is detailed in Algorithm~\ref{algo:MRQ-Query}.
+The parameter $\epsilon_0$ controls the confidence interval in Equation~(\ref{eq:rabit-error}), while $m$ determines the standard deviation bound based on Chebyshev’s inequality.
+The parameter $N^{probe}$ specifies the number of scanned clusters, balancing efficiency and accuracy.

-\stitle{Query Algorithm.} The query process begins with the PCA rotation of the query vector $\qq$ (Line~1).
-Then the residual variance is computed for distance correction (Line~2-3).
-The projected query $\qq_d$ is further quantized to improve the efficiency of distance computing (Line~4-5).
-The IVF index sorts the cluster centroid according to the distance and scans the top $N^{probe}$ cluster's vector to search the KNN of $\qq$ while a result queue (heap) $Q$ is used to maintain the search result (Line~6-7).
-For each vector, we first compute the approximate distance based on the quantized vector and pre-compute result (Line~8).
-Then we check if the distance is less than the threshold with high probability (Line~9-11).
-If so, we compute the precise distance and update the result (Line~14-15).
+\stitle{Query Algorithm.} The query process starts with applying PCA rotation to the query vector $\qq$ (Line~1), followed by computing the residual variance for distance correction (Lines~2–3).
+The projected query $\qq_d$ is then quantized to accelerate distance computation (Lines~4–5).
+The IVF index ranks cluster centroids by distance and scans vectors in the top $N^{probe}$ clusters to identify the $K$ nearest neighbors of $\qq$, maintaining the top-$K$ candidates in a result queue (heap) $Q$ (Lines~6–7).
+For each candidate vector, we first estimate the approximate distance using the quantized representation and precomputed values based on Equation~4 (Line~8).
+We then check whether the estimated distance falls below the current threshold with high probability (Lines~9–12).
+If it does, we compute the exact distance and update the result queue accordingly (Lines~14–15).

+\stitle{Optimizations.} In Fig.1, we propose a multi-stage distance computation scheme.
+Line~12 of Algorithm~\ref{algo:MRQ-Query} performs stage~(1), while Line~14 performs stage~(3).
+We further propose an optimization to include stage~(2): instead of using quantized distance $\Braket{\xx_b, \qq_b}$, we directly use projected distance $\Braket{\xx_d, \qq_d}$ to derive

-\stitle{Optimization.} The distance computation can be further improved by only considering the residual error.
-Where $dis_o^{\prime}= ||\xx|| +||\qq|| - 2 \cdot\Braket{\xx_d,\qq_d}$ and with only the residual error.
-We can then simply add another prune condition $dis_o^{\prime} - m \cdot \sigma <\tau$ (Line~13) in algorithm~\ref{algo:MRQ-Query} to further prune unnecessary distance computation.
-The memory layout can also be optimized as the approach in~\cite{ADSampling:journals/sigmod/GaoL23} to obtain a higher cache hit rate.
+Using the residual error bound for re-ranking, we derive the pruning condition $dis_o^{\prime} - m \cdot \sigma < \tau$ (Line~13) to skip unnecessary exact computations.
+We also optimize the memory layout following~\cite{ADSampling:journals/sigmod/GaoL23} to enhance cache efficiency.